intel/ai-reference-models/README.md

 Intel is committed to the respect of human rights and avoiding complicity in human rights abuses, a policy reflected in the [Intel Global Human Rights Principles](https://www.intel.com/content/www/us/en/policy/policy-human-rights.html).
 Accordingly, by accessing the Intel material on this platform you agree that you will not use the material in a product or application that causes or contributes to a violation of an internationally recognized human right.

 ## License
-The Model Zoo for Intel® Architecture is licensed under [Apache License Version 2.0](https://github.com/IntelAI/models/blob/master/LICENSE).
+The Intel® AI Reference Models is licensed under [Apache License Version 2.0](https://github.com/intel/ai-reference-models/blob/master/LICENSE).

 ## Datasets
 To the extent that any public datasets are referenced by Intel or accessed using tools or code on this site those datasets are provided by the third party indicated as the data source.
 Intel does not create the data, or datasets, and does not warrant their accuracy or quality.
 By accessing the public dataset(s) you agree to the terms associated with those datasets and that your use complies with the applicable license.

-Please check the list of datasets used in Model Zoo for Intel® Architecture in [datasets directory](/datasets).
+Please check the list of datasets used in Intel® AI Reference Models in [datasets directory](/datasets).

 Intel expressly disclaims the accuracy, adequacy, or completeness of any public datasets, and is not liable for any errors, omissions, or defects in the data, or for any reliance on the data.
 Intel is not liable for any liability or damages relating to your use of public datasets.